scverse/scverse.github.io/content/people/_index.md

 +++
 title = "People"
-preface = "For people participaing in and interacting with the consortium, there are different roles."
+preface = "For people participaing in and interacting with the consortium, there are different roles.
+Core developers are deeply involved in developing and maintaining <span class=\"backticked\">scverse</span> projects.
+Project developers are more focused on individual projects.
+And all this work makes sense only in the context of the larger community of contributors and users of <span class=\"backticked\">scverse</span> projects.
+As we strive to make <span class=\"backticked\">scverse</span> governing and communication as transparent as possible, <a href='https://github.com/scverse/governance' target='_blank'>respective documentation</a> is available for everyone to view and comment."

 [[teams]]
-	name = "Core team"
+	name = "Steering committee"
+	hide = true

 [[teams.members]]
 	name = "Danila Bredikhin"